Come2Top/smart-contracts/README.md

 ## important points
 **Due to time constraints, fuzzy and functional tests are currently not available, although the system's operation has been ensured.**

+**Everything in this game, relies on L1 Block, as a unit of time.**

+**In each wave with operational status, the amount of time for that wave is based on the contracted amount divided by the wave counter, for e.g:**

+*Operational Wave Period Time = 80 L1 Blocks*

+*Wave 1 = 80 L1 Blocks*

+*Wave 2 = 80/2 L1 Blocks*

+...

+*Wave 7 = 80/7 L1 Blocks*

 **To quickly and accurately demonstrate performance under test conditions on the test network, the game concludes after an hour, unlike the mainnet system where the maximum duration is approximately 6 hours.
 As a result, all eligible participants can claim their base investment and saved amounts.
 Instead of the standard 30-day lock period required in the mainnet to ensure profitable performance and sufficient farming, the testnet awards approximately 1% profit to winners every day.**

 ## Required Feature (might be a FIP)